djradon/public-notes/ar.valid-time-rdf.md

 - t.2024.07.24.13 as much as I want it, I'm concerned that valid time is not existence time.
   - at the very least, it shouldn't mean birth-death
     - what if John comes back from the dead?
-  - in an immutable data store, valid time needs to be reserved for "this fact was considered valid",
+  - in an immutable data store, valid time needs to be reserved for "this fact was considered valid", from interpretation of "database"
   - doesn't make sense to apply vt to (some) resources, because they are eternal
   - if we use relators, same thing
   - singleton predicates, maybe